mowispace/react-native-logs/README.md

 - `extension?: string | null`: its namespace if it is an extended log
 - `options?: any`: the transportOptions object

-You can define your custom transport as follow (example in typescript):
+You can define your custom transport as follow (example in typescript)§:

 ```javascript
 import { logger, transportFunctionType } from "react-native-logs";